bell-harmo/pod/README.md

  ### This filter is proven by Korean Gamer and Relic user!!
 All valuable items are able!!!

  1. Large Charm is disabled. you can turn on that by after deletion "//"
- 2. All items(Misc, Armor and weapon) are shown until LV60(Or Portion LV30)
+ 2. All items(Misc, Armor and weapon) are shown until LV60(Or Potion LV30)
  3. Craft items are disable. you can turn on that when you delete // on the list
  4. Item's color level : Rainbow Marking >> RED >> Special Color >> Dark_Green >> Gray
  5. Bolt and Arrow unique are disabled